maus-me/woopEssentials/README.md

   - /allowcharselonce - Allows the player to re-select their class after doing so already [Admin or Configured Role]
   - /shutdown - Will shutdown the server (if configured server will restart see scripts at Shutdownsystem) [Admin or Configured Role]
   - /admins - lists all admins speciefied by "AdminRoles" in Th3Condfig.json
-  - /serverinfo - prints game and mod verions
+  - /serverinfo - prints game and mod versions
   - /stats Print the output of the ingame /stats command [Admin or Configured Role]

 - Shutdownsystem